Mjz86/c_colon/mcc.md

- in and out registers may overlap in the calling convention , this doesn't mean that they will be inout , only that the registers who are used for input purposes, will have output purposes after the call,  because its faster as an inout amd has less register pressure.
+ in and out registers may overlap in the calling convention , this doesn't mean that they will be in-out , only that the registers who are used for input purposes, will have output purposes after the call,  because its faster as an in-out amd has less register pressure.